List of Doctors characters introduced in 2001–2002

 Doctors is a British medical soap opera which began broadcasting on BBC One on 26 March 2000.
-Set in the fictional West Midlands town of Letherbridge, the soap follows the lives of the staff and patients of the Riverside Health Centre and the Best Practice, two fictional NHS doctor's surgeries.
+Set in the fictional West Midlands town of Letherbridge, the soap follows the lives of the staff and patients of the Mill Health Centre and the Campus Surgery (based at local University), two fictional NHS doctor's surgeries.
 The following is a list of characters that first appeared in Doctors in 2001 and 2002, by order of first appearance.
 All characters were introduced by the programme's executive producer, Mal Young.
 Nurse Faith Walker (Eva Fontaine) was introduced in May 2001.
 She was followed by three more regulars who were simultaneously introduced in September 2001; doctors Ben Kwarme (Ariyon Bakare) and Jude Carlyle (Natalie J. Robb) and receptionist Katrina Bullen (Tabitha Wady).
 Tom Butcher joined the cast in November 2001 as doctor Marc Eliot.
 Then, in September 2002, Laurence Penry-Jones and Ela Kay joined the cast as doctor Oliver Berg and receptionist Carolina Shaw, respectively.
-Additionally, multiple other characters appeared throughout the year.
+Additionally, multiple other characters appeared throughout the two years.

 Faith Walker

 Faith Walker, portrayed by Eva Fontaine, first appeared on 11 May 2001 and made her final appearance on 19 June 2006.
 Faith was introduced as a talkative and kind nurse at the Riverside Health Centre.
 Faith's BBC Online profile described her as "a talented and popular nurse" who had a "disastrous love life".
-Her romances see her have a one-night stand with Marc Eliot (Tom Butcher) as well as being hurt when Ben Kwarme (Ariyon Bakare) cannot commit to her.
+Her romances see her embark on a short-lived relationship with Rana Mistry (Akbar Kurtha), have a one-night stand with Marc Eliot (Tom Butcher) as well as being hurt when Ben Kwarme (Ariyon Bakare) cannot commit to her.
 She is then raped by Liam McGuire (Tim Matthews) and has an abortion after she falls pregnant with his baby.

-Faith falls in love with a fireman called Jerry and the pair eventually married.
+Faith falls in love with Jerry Walsh (Guy Burgess), a firefighter, and the pair eventually get married.
 After getting into debt and losing their home, they both take second jobs.
 Jerry gets involved with a drugs gang and is shot and killed in a siege at Riverside.
 She is compensated by the gang for his death and Faith manages to clear her debts.
-Later, Faith is diagnosed with retinitis pigmentosa and is told she will eventually lose her eyesight.
-Eventually unable to do her job, she hands her job over to Michelle Corrigan (Donnaleigh Bailey).
-Faith falls in love with a man named Paul, and after finding out that she was pregnant, they leave to travel the world before her eyesight fails.
+In March 2006, it was announced by Digital Spy that Fontaine had decided not to renew her contract and had quit her role as Faith.
+As part of her exit storyline, Faith is diagnosed with retinitis pigmentosa and is told she will eventually lose her eyesight.
+As she would be eventually unable to do her job, she hands her job over to Michelle Corrigan (Donnaleigh Bailey).
+Faith falls in love with Paul Canley (Dominic Rickhards), and after finding out that she is pregnant with his child, they leave to travel the world together before her eyesight fails.

-For her portrayal of Faith, Fontaine received a nomination for the British Soap Award for Best Actress in 2006.
+For her portrayal of Faith, Fontaine received a nomination for the British Soap Award for Best Actress in 2005 and 2006.